 Lake Champlain Sea Grant (LCSG) develops and supports research, outreach and education programs to empower communities, businesses and other stakeholders in the Lake Champlain Basin to make informed decisions regarding the management, conservation, utilization and restoration of their aquatic resources for long-term environmental health and sustainable economic development.

 LCSG goals and objectives support ecosystem-based approaches to planning and management that consider the lake and its entire drainage basin as a whole interconnected, complex system.
-Through outreach, education and applied resarch, LCSG strives to:
+Through outreach, education and applied research, LCSG strives to:

 - Promote a healthy and diverse ecosystem and sustainable human use and enjoyment of Lake Champlain and Lake George, their basins, and inland waters by using an ecosystem approach;